This article is about consoles. For information on ETCnomad dongle output counts, see this article

 (1) Because Cobalt v8 software cannot be installed on consoles running Windows XP, these consoles are not included in the new system of base count vs unlocking.
 Please contact your local ETC office for further information.

-Several Windows XP based consoles are eligible for hardware upgrades to Windows 7.
+Several Windows XP based consoles were eligible for the now-discontinued hardware upgrades to Windows 7.
 Of these, only the Ion and Ion RPU have different unlocked counts.
 If the console was unlocked before the upgrade, it will remain unlocked afterwards, at the higher output count (6,144 instead of 3,072).